lowRISC/opentitan/hw/ip/i2c/doc/registers.md

 Timeout in Host-Mode for an unhandled NACK before hardware automatically ends the transaction.
 (in units of input clock frequency)

+If an active Controller-Transmitter transfer receives a NACK from the Target, the [`CONTROLLER_EVENTS.NACK`](#controller_events) bit is set.
+In turn, this causes the Controller FSM to halt awaiting software intervention, and the 'controller_halt' interrupt may assert.
-In Host-Mode during an active Controller-Transmitter transfer, if the Target NACKs a byte the 'nak' interrupt is asserted and the Byte-Formatted Programming Mode FSM halts awaiting software intervention.
-Software must acknowledge the interrupt (CIP 'Event-Type') to allow the state machine to continue, typically after clearing out the FMTFIFO to start a new transfer.
+Software must clear the [`CONTROLLER_EVENTS.NACK`](#controller_events) bit to allow the state machine to continue, typically after clearing out the FMTFIFO to start a new transfer.
-While halted, the active transaction is not ended (no STOP (P) condition is created), and the block releases both SCL and SDA.
+While halted, the active transaction is not ended (no STOP (P) condition is created), and the block asserts SCL and leaves SDA released.

-This timeout can be used to automatically disable the block if software does not handle the 'nak' interrupt in a timely manner.
-If the timeout expires, ([`CTRL.HOSTMODE`](#ctrl)) will be disabled which creates a STOP (P) condition on the bus ending the active transaction.
-Additionally, the [`STATUS.HOST_DISABLED_NACK_TIMEOUT`](#status) bit is set to alert software.
+This timeout can be used to automatically produce a STOP condition, whether as a backstop for slow software responses (longer timeout) or as a convenience (short timeout).
+If the timeout expires, the Controller FSM will issue a STOP (P) condition on the bus to end the active transaction.
+Additionally, the [`CONTROLLER_EVENTS.UNHANDLED_NACK_TIMEOUT`](#controller_events) bit is set to alert software, and the FSM will return to the idle state and halt until the bit is cleared.

 The enable bit must be set for this feature to operate.
 - Offset: `0x6c`